+II.
 CONTRACTOR TASKS

-The Contractor shall serve as an administrator for the replacement of trucks owned or used by Louisiana Department of Transportation and Development to buy new, cleaner vehicles.
-This project will be funded by the Volkswagen (VW) Environmental Mitigation Trust.
+The Contractor shall serve as an administrator for the purchase, installation, operation, maintenance and monitoring of eligible light-duty EVSE to be available for public use and used by the awardee.
+This project will be funded by VW Trust Funds.
 Contractor will oversee this project and will procure all necessary services.
-A more in-depth description of this program can be found on the LDEQ's VW Mitigation Trust website at http://deq.louisiana.gov/page/louisiana-volkswagen-environmental-mitigation-trust.
+A more in-depth description of this program can be found on the Department's VW Mitigation Trust website at http://deq.louisiana.gov/page/louisiana-volkswagen-environmental-mitigation-trust.